“Alpenglow” in Thread

 In a revival of an historic Vietnamese craft tradition, an artisans’ project called La Than Imperial Embroidery has rendered one of my photographs, Alpenglow on Hurricane Ridge, in silk thread.

-The Alpenglow embroidery was featured at New York’s Museum of Arts and Design.
+The Alpenglow embroidery was featured at New York’s Museum of Arts and Design as part of a two day La Than Demonstration.
 Embroidery pieces based on works by two other photographers, Frans Lanting and Christopher Burkett, were also part of the event.

 MAD’s new building is strikingly juxtaposed to older architecture on Manhattan’s Columbus Circle.